brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 model-manage-1  model-manage  ok
 ```

-### Adding Packages to FastScore
+### Adding Packages to ModelOp Center

-The model code we've written uses the `pandas` and `sklearn` Python packages, which we'll need to add to the FastScore Engine container.
-(It also uses the `numpy` package, but this is installed in FastScore by default.)
+The model code we've written uses the `pandas` and `sklearn` Python packages, which we'll need to add to the ModelOp Center Engine container.
+(It also uses the `numpy` package, but this is installed in ModelOp Center by default.)

 To add new packages to the engine container, there are two steps: